joy-test-account/train-ticket-tracker/README.md

 # train-ticket-tracker

-Joy: added this readme.md
+Remove all Joy previous content from this readme.md
-Updating readme.md